kranzky/mmm/diary/page4/index.md

 [2021-06-08](/diary/2021/06/08.md)

 Long time!
-You should probably note that all BLaTTiX talk has moved over to the[Itch Page](https://thepunkcollective.itch.io/blattix).
+You should probably note that all BLaTTiX talk has moved over to the [Itch Page](https://thepunkcollective.itch.io/blattix).
 With only a month of development left, the game is really coming together.
 Looking forward to starting a new project soon!

 [2021-05-12](/diary/2021/05/12.md)

-The lockdown gamejam went swimmingly; I finished all of the gameplay work that I intended to do, and I shipped the game to alpha testers on[Itch](https://kranzky.itch.io/blattix), adding both Windows and Mac builds.
+The lockdown gamejam went swimmingly; I finished all of the gameplay work that I intended to do, and I shipped the game to alpha testers on [Itch](https://kranzky.itch.io/blattix), adding both Windows and Mac builds.
 Feedback has been positive so far.

-More recently, I've refactored the code to integrate[Flecs](https://github.com/SanderMertens/flecs), an entity-component system, which has helped to clean up the codebase enormously, and which will make it easier to build more complicated game systems.
+More recently, I've refactored the code to integrate [Flecs](https://github.com/SanderMertens/flecs), an entity-component system, which has helped to clean up the codebase enormously, and which will make it easier to build more complicated game systems.

 I also lost a day to Linux in an attempt to get a build out; I've installed Debian 7 on two VMs (32-bit and 64-bit) and have a binary built, but the VMs won't run the game due to a lack of support for the GL calls I'm making, so I'll need to test that by installing a more modern Linux on my PC.
-But with installing Linux, programming in vanilla C and re-watching[Serial Experiments Lain](https://www.youtube.com/watch?v=Hp5kUmni5Dk), it's like I've been transported back to the year 2000.
+But with installing Linux, programming in vanilla C and re-watching [Serial Experiments Lain](https://www.youtube.com/watch?v=Hp5kUmni5Dk), it's like I've been transported back to the year 2000.

 Speaking of, I've been learning a bit about "Modern C", and the differences between C11, C99 and ANSI C, which is what I learned back in the nineties.
 Most notable are three features that I've come to rely on: